Skip to content

 RISC Institute and RISC Software GmbH

-RISC Software GmbH was founded as a spin-off of the RISC Institute at JKU.
+RISC Software GmbH was founded as a spin-off of the RISC Institute of the JKU.
 While the institute conducts basic research, the GmbH translates this into practical software solutions and industrial applications.

-RISC – Research, Education, and Applications United in One Place
+RISC – Research, teaching and applications combined in one place

-The RISC in Hagenberg unites research, education, and applications in a unique synergy where these three areas inspire and enrich one another.
-This close integration creates a dynamic environment that combines scientific excellence with practical innovations.
+The RISC in Hagenberg combines research, teaching and applications in a unique triangle of strengths in which these three areas inspire and stimulate each other.
+This close interaction creates a dynamic environment that combines scientific excellence with practical innovation.

-RISC Institute: Basic Research and Education at the Highest Level
+RISC Institute: basic research and teaching at the highest level

-The RISC Institute is an internationally recognized center for basic research and education in computational mathematics and symbolic computation.
-Complex mathematical problems are studied here, and innovative approaches are developed, paving the way for new advancements in science.
-Students benefit from practical training that bridges theory and application, preparing them optimally for future challenges.
+The RISC Institute is an internationally recognized center for basic research and teaching in the field of computer mathematics and symbolic computing.
+Complex mathematical problems are investigated here and innovative approaches are developed that open up new paths in science.
+Students benefit from a practical education that combines theory and application and are thus optimally prepared for the challenges of the future.

-The Research Institute for Symbolic Computation (RISC) is an institute of Johannes Kepler University (JKU) in Linz, Austria.
-It is part of the Department of Mathematics in the Faculty of Engineering and Natural Sciences (TNF) at JKU.
-Additionally, RISC is part of the Softwarepark Hagenberg, an innovative center for research, education, and industry cooperation focused on software, established around 1990 by Bruno Buchberger, the founding director of RISC.
+The Research Institute for Symbolic Computing (RISC) is an institute of the Johannes Kepler University (JKU) in Linz, Austria.
+The RISC is part of the Department of Mathematics at the JKU Faculty of Engineering and Natural Sciences (TNF).
+On the other hand, the RISC is part of the Softwarepark Hagenberg, an innovative center for research, teaching and industrial cooperation with a focus on “software”, which was founded around 1990 by Bruno Buchberger, the founding chairman of the RISC.

-The main location of RISC is the Bruno-Buchberger Campus in the Softwarepark Hagenberg, consisting of two main buildings: the medieval Hagenberg Castle and the RISC extension, built near the pond in 2013.
+The main location of the RISC is the Bruno Buchberger Campus in the Hagenberg Software Park, which consists of two main buildings, the medieval Hagenberg Castle and, since 2013, the RISC extension building near the pond.

-RISC Software GmbH brings research results into practice.
-It develops customized software solutions and works on applied research projects that integrate algorithmic mathematics and modern software technologies.
-Its applications range from medicine (e.g., diagnostic support, surgery preparation) to industry (e.g., production, energy), various economic sectors, science (e.g., solving complex problems in particle physics), and administration (e.g., efficiency improvements through digitization).
+RISC Software GmbH puts the results of research into practice.
+It develops customized software solutions and works on applied research projects that combine algorithmic mathematics and modern software technologies.
+The areas of application are diverse, including medicine (e.g. diagnostic support, operation preparation), industry (e.g. production, energy), in many areas of the economy, but also in science (support in solving complex problems, e.g. in particle physics) and administration (increasing efficiency through digitization)

-The close collaboration between the RISC Institute and RISC Software GmbH creates a bridge between scientific research and economic practice.
-Together, they develop technologies that advance science and provide real value to society and the economy.
+The close cooperation between the RISC Institute and RISC Software GmbH creates a bridge between scientific research and business practice.
+Together, technologies are developed that not only advance science, but also offer real added value for society and the economy.

-The RISC Institute is a founding member of the Softwarepark Hagenberg, initiated by Bruno Buchberger.
-His vision was to unite science, economy, and research at a single location.
-Since its foundation, RISC Software GmbH has been part of this location.
+The RISC Institute is a founding member of the Softwarepark Hagenberg, which was initiated by Bruno Buchberger.
+His vision was to unite science, business and research in one location.
+RISC Software GmbH has been part of this location since its foundation.

-Symbolic computation is a subfield of computational mathematics focusing on the algorithmic manipulation of mathematical symbols, such as numbers or geometric objects.
-Modern advanced mathematics relies heavily on symbolic representations.
-Thus, symbolic computation forms the core of contemporary mathematics.
-It also has numerous connections to computer science and artificial intelligence.
+Symbolic computation is a branch of computer mathematics and deals with the algorithmic processing of mathematical symbols that describe, for example, numbers or geometric objects.
+Today’s advanced mathematics relies heavily on symbolic representations.
+Symbolic arithmetic is therefore at the heart of modern mathematics.
+Symbolic computing also has numerous links to computer science and artificial intelligence.

 Artificial Intelligence

-SAGEX09/2018-08/2022H2020A consortium bringing together international researchers in amplitude scattering with leading industry partnersSAGEX Website
+SAGEX09/2018-08/2022H2020Consortium bringing together international researchers in the field of amplitude scattering with world-leading industrial partnersSAGEX Website

-HiggsTools01/2014-12/2017FP7The research goal of HiggsTools is to investigate electroweak symmetry breakingCORDIS
+HiggsTools01/2014-12/2017FP7The research objective of HiggsTools is the investigation of electroweak symmetry breaking.CORDIS

 PRACE-3IP07/2012-06/2016FP7PRACE – Third Implementation Phase ProjectCORDIS